 Do protein shakes make you fart?
 Sometimes protein can cause intestinal distress leading to protein farts.
 Taking a probiotic or a high quality protein powder should remedy this.
 You may need to switch to a different type of protein if it persists.

 Protein powder is an excellent tool for any woman, whether they are young or old, overweight or underweight, active or sedentary.

 Protein powder is safe to use, easy to transport, adaptable to different meals and snacks, and quickly absorbed.
-While a healthy, plant-heavy diet is recommended as the basis for nutrition, protein powder may help increase muscle strength and fat loss benefits, to reduced risk of metabolic diseases, and improve overall health by helping you meet your individual protein needs.
+While a healthy, plant-heavy diet is recommended as the basis for nutrition, protein powder may help increase muscle strength and fat loss benefits, reduce risk of metabolic diseases, and improve overall health by helping you meet your individual protein needs.